Saturday, 30 August 2025

 August 30, Day 9 Luang Prabang and the Mekong

-This morning we were before the sun rose - we were joining the daily morning alms-giving ceremony, or Tak Bat.
+This morning we clambered out of sleep before the sun rose - we were joining the daily morning alms-giving ceremony, or Tak Bat.
 We sat on baby chairs on the side of the road waiting to give out rice and snacks to the monks who walk down the main street at dawn every morning.
 Ours were meagre offerings but it was a unique experience.
 We then dived into narrow lanes to explore the morning market before heading back to the hotel for breakfast.
 Our westernised breakfast was pretty bland after the astonishing array of food on offer in the morning market.
+We have little idea of the diversity of this and neighbouring cultures.

 Most dwellings in the street where we stayed had shrines in front

-A marvellous start to a day which promised much more - we were headed for a boat ride on the Mekong.
-But not before a visit to the Royal Palace ‘Haw Kham’ which was built in the early 1900s during the French colonial era.
+A marvellous start to a day which promised much more - we were headed for a riverboat ride up the Mekong, but not before a visit to the Royal Palace ‘Haw Kham’.
+This was built in the early 1900s during the French colonial era.
 In 1975, the Communist Pathet Lao seized power in Laos establishing the Lao People's Democratic Republic and thus ending a 600 year-old monarchy and forcing King Savang Vatthana to abdicate.
 The Royal Family was arrested and sent to brutal ‘re-education camps’ in remote, northern Laos where they died from illness or starvation not many years later.
-After the gentleness of these people and their culture and spirituality hearing this struck a note of horror in most of us.
+After being lulled by the gentleness of these people, their culture and spirituality, hearing this struck a note of horror in most of us.

 Wat Xieng Thong one of the most important of Lao monasteries